erikhai/Cyphers/README.md

 ## Future plans for this project?
 1. Do the same project in Java.
+2. Convert this to a GUI
-2. Add more types such as Playfair and hills
+3. Add more types such as Playfair and hills